 My Teaching Philosophy

 Developing a postive relationship between teacher and pupil is the key to maximising a young persons potential.
-Throughout my fifteen years as a mainstream classroom teacher this is something I have prided myself in doing year after year.
+Throughout my seventeen years as an educator this is something I have prided myself in doing year after year.

 If a young person walks away from my lesson feeling successful I know I have done a good job.
 Whist I believe learning should be fun and enjoyable, I also believe that understanding and making progress can be equally as rewarding for a child.